gopy-art/zspure/README.md

 <img src="./zspure.png">
 </div>

-**zspure** is a tool for gatheing information from the devices or services on the internet.
+**zspure** is a tool for gathering information from the devices or services on the internet.
 It supports +250 devices/services fingerprints and +15 protocols to get banner.

 # How to run
 For install and run this tool you have to follow this structure :